danielsnider/follow_waypoints/README.md

 # follow_waypoints

-A package that will buffer `move_base` goals until instructed to navigate to them in sequence.
+A package that will buffer `move_base` goals until instructed to navigate to all waypoints in sequence.

 Wiki page: [http://wiki.ros.org/follow_waypoints](http://wiki.ros.org/follow_waypoints)